aridjayarecipes/cutesrecipes.web.app/content/post/2407-simple-way-to-prepare-speedy-black-bean-burgers.md

 1. Make ready 1 salt to taste

 Vegan black beans burgers can be easy and flavorful!
 Mix black beans, whole-wheat bread crumbs, spices, and colorful vegetables and bake in the the oven for the perfect hamburger replacement.
-These bean burgers are dairy, egg, and gluten free, don&#39;t require any complicated steps, are perfect for making ahead, and will make both the meat Jump to the Extra Easy Black Bean Burgers Recipe.
-These black bean burgers are also bursting with flavor, because they&#39;ve got a variety of seasonings, plus jalapeno, onions, peppers and cilantro cooked right in the patty.
+These bean burgers are dairy, egg, and gluten free, don't require any complicated steps, are perfect for making ahead, and will make both the meat Jump to the Extra Easy Black Bean Burgers Recipe.
+These black bean burgers are also bursting with flavor, because they've got a variety of seasonings, plus jalapeno, onions, peppers and cilantro cooked right in the patty.

 <!--inarticleads2-->